mjhea0/express-testing-mocha-knex/README.md

 6 passing (724ms)
 ```

 Glance at the sample tests.
-Notice how we are updating the environment variable at the top of each test:
+Notice how we updated the environment variable at the top of each test:

 ```javascript
 process.env.NODE_ENV = 'test';
 ```

 Remember what this does?
+Scroll back up to the previous section if you forgot.
 Now, when we run the tests, knex is intilized with the `test` config.

 ### Schema Migrations

-To keep the code simple, let's use one CRUD resource, `users`:
+To keep the code simple, let's use one CRUD resource - `users`:

 | Endpoint  | HTTP   | Result               |
 |-----------|--------|----------------------|